Agenda

 Agenda Highlights

-Main agenda items included the global economic outlook, geopolitical tensions, trade policies, technological transformation, artificial intelligence, climate and sustainability, energy security and global risks.
-Assessments published during the Forum emphasized that economic conflicts and trade-based tensions are among the most prominent risk areas for the global system.
+The main agenda items of the meeting included the global economic outlook, geopolitical tensions, trade policies, technological transformation, artificial intelligence, climate and sustainability, energy security, and global risks.
+Assessments published by the Forum emphasized that economic conflicts and trade-based tensions were among the most prominent risk areas for the global system.

 The U.S. Administration and the Davos Agenda

 U.S. President Donald Trump attended the 2026 Davos meetings.
-Trump’s engagements in Davos were shaped primarily within the framework of U.S. economic and trade policies.
-It was noted that Trump met with global corporate leaders to communicate U.S. policy priorities.
-At the same time, it was recorded that some heads of state and government did not attend the summit, sparking discussions about the level of representation at Davos.
+Trump’s engagements in Davos were shaped particularly within the framework of The economic and commercial policies of the United States.
+It was noted that Trump met with global corporate executives to articulate U.S. policy priorities.
+It was also recorded that several heads of state and government did not attend the summit, sparking discussions about the level of representation at Davos.

 World Economic Forum Assessments and Research

-In reports and studies published before and during the meeting, economic conflicts, geopolitical fragmentation and trade wars were identified as leading global risks.
-These assessments helped define the policy framework discussed at Davos sessions.
-Global economic governance, multilateralism and international cooperation were examined within this context.
+Rapports and research published before and during the Forum identified economic conflicts, geopolitical fragmentation, and trade wars as key global risks.
+These assessments helped define the policy framework discussed at the Davos sessions.
+Global economic governance, extreme impartiality, and international cooperation were addressed within this context.

 Sessions and Side Events